kurapica/PLoop/README.md

 	-- Output : 111	-	0
 	print(pos.x, '-', pos.y)

+	-- Error : Usage : Position([x, y]) - x must be a number, got string.(Optional)
-	-- The constructor should do the validate itself pos = Position ('X', 'Y')
+	pos = Position ('X', 'Y')

 	-- Output : X	-	Y
 	print(pos.x, '-', pos.y)

-There are many disadvantages in using the constructor, so, just leave the table creation to the struct system.
+There are not many things can be done in the constructor, the struct know how to create tables based on the field settings, and the **Validate** function works better than the constructor, so just forget the constructor.

 ---